 For patients with breathing disorders, the fear of being short of breath can be overwhelming.
 This fear can hold you back from experiencing the best quality of life that you can, leading to poor physical conditioning and disability.
 This cycle of disability is very difficult to break, but your decision and commitment to develop a healthier and more active lifestyle is the first step to an improved quality of life.

-University of Utah Health Care’s Pulmonary Rehabilitation program helps patients suffering from pulmonary disorders manage their conditions and improve their quality of life.
+University of Utah Health Care’s Pulmonary Rehabilitation Program helps patients suffering from pulmonary disorders manage their conditions and improve their quality of life.
 Our program takes a collaborative team approach, with specialists in the area of medicine, exercise physiology, nursing, and respiratory therapy, working together to develop individualized treatment plans to help patients achieve their goals.

 There are a number of techniques that can help you improve your physical and emotional well-being.
-While physical reconditioning is a vital component of the program, self-management skills as well:
+While physical reconditioning is a vital component of the program, we can also help you learn these self-management skills as well:

 Phone: (801) 585-1015

 Advanced Lung Disease, General Pulmonary, Pulmonary, Pulmonary Function, Pulmonary Rehabilitation